-The eastern part of Fiddlers Elbow NNR is managed by the Woodlands Trust, Coed Cadw, and the western side is managed in partnership by the Countryside Council for Wales (CCW) and a private owner.
+The eastern part of Fiddlers Elbow NNR is managed by the Woodlands Trust, Coed Cadw, and the western side is managed in partnership by Natural Resources Wales (NRW) and a private owner.

 From Monmouth take the main A4136 in an easterly direction (crossing the River Wye) towards Ross-on-Wye.